MissStrong/ICD2O/Notes/Unit 1/Note 21 - Booleans.md

 ![](../../Images/Equality_Operator.png)

-**Boolean operators** combine two or more boolean expressions to produce a `true` or `false` statement.
+**Boolean operators** combine two or more Boolean expressions to produce a `true` or `false` statement.
 By convention, their names are written in capital letters.

 | Operator Name | Operator Symbol | Example | Explanation |
 | --- | --- | --- | --- |